552020/hello-react/README.md

 ## Content

-well.
-My first CRA React 'App'.
+well... my first CRA React 'App'.

 CRA stands for [Create React App](https://create-react-app.dev/).
 To crate a React app you need to install a lot of tools to let React works properly.
 Create React App does the job and install all the necessary dependencies and tools you need.

-Here some instructions how to do it by yourself, or for the case I forgot you I did it: -[create-react-app official docs](https://create-react-app.dev/docs/getting-started/)
+Here some instructions how to do it by yourself, or for the case I forgot how I did it: -[create-react-app official docs](https://create-react-app.dev/docs/getting-started/)
 -[codecademy step-by-step tutorial](https://www.codecademy.com/articles/how-to-create-a-react-app)

 ## To do